-Suggested Materials/ Online Tools: Papers & Pens, wordcloud, shared board, anonymous typing in chatbox the release art 2: presenting the toolkit setting the mood foreplay
+Suggested Materials/ Online Tools: Papers & Pens, wordcloud, shared board, anonymous typing in chatbox

 - When everyone has done this, gather all the pieces of paper and redistribute them among participants ensuring that no one has their paper. - Invite each participant, in turn, to read out what is written on the piece of paper they are holding.
 Ask them to do this slowly so that you can note down the key points which emerge.
 For online trainings you can use a whiteboard to take notes or simply project the word clouds generated by the polling platform. - When this is completed, talk through the concerns offering reassurance as appropriate.
 Also, look at the positive feelings of anticipation. - Some concerns participants can share can be about confidentiality or feeling forced/ashamed to discuss specific issues about sex.
 Maybe some people feel that they do have not enough knowledge or can find the words to discuss sensitive matters.
 Be clear that no one should feel forced to say anything they do not want to share. - Explain that the group will decide on ground rules or operating agreements that will help people feel safe enough to participate to the degree they feel able.
 Confidentiality and respect for each other's opinions are often important agreements.